 Ordering is easy.
 Most people start with a quote, which you can request by clicking here, or you can give us a call and we can walk you through deciding exactly what you need.
 To learn more about placing an order and shipping, visit our how to order page.

 Since the best way to manufacture a Pine floor requires it to be milled right before installation, we do not keep any inventory (of planed flooring) on hand.
 Typical lead time for us to plane your floor is just two weeks.
 Sometimes it only takes a couple of days, or it could also be longer if we are experiencing a large order volume.
 We will be able to give you a better idea of our current lead time when you request a quote or place an order.

 How is my order shipped?

 Your order will be packed in a custom built wooden crate to ensure it arrives in the same condition that it left our mill.
 See our how to order page for more details.

 What does shipping cost?

 Shipping can vary greatly for a number of reasons.
 Give us a call and we can get you a shipping quote in minutes.
 Most floors being shipped long distance travel in an 18 wheeler box truck which we will quote on a job by job basis.
-We also give you the option of having your floor personally delivered for $2.50 per mile (100 miles for free if over $3000), or you can always pick it up yourself from our mill.
+We also give you the option of having your floor personally delivered for $3.00 per mile ( one way ), or you can always pick it up yourself from our mill.

 What methods of payment do you accept?

-Cash, check, and credit cards.
-A 50% deposit is required before milling your floor, and the balance due upon receipt or before shipping.
+A 50% deposit is required before milling your floor, which can be paid by cash, check, or credit card.
+The balance is due upon receipt or before shipping.